Faculty

 Yekaterina Kosova

-Yekaterina Kosova-Krauss is a three-time alumna of the Latin/Greek Institute and has taught multiple summers of Basic Latin, Basic Greek, and Upper-Level Greek.
+Yekaterina Kosova-Krauss is a three-time alumna of the Latin/Greek Institute, and has taught multiple summers of Basic Latin, Basic Greek, and Upper Level Greek.
 She holds a B.A. in rhetoric and philosophy from U.C.
 Berkeley and an M.A. in creative writing from San Francisco State University.
 She studied classics at Columbia University and New York University, receiving her M.A. from the latter in 2011.
 During the year she is a working artist and carpenter, and teaches Figure Drawing and Anatomy for Artists at Shoestring Studio in Brooklyn.
-Reading ancient Greek and Latin is one of her main activities even when the institute is not in session.
-Get in touch with her if you are interested in joining a reading group!
+Reading ancient Greek and Latin is one of her main activities even when the Institute is not in session - get in touch with her if you are interested in joining a reading group!

 Jeremy March

-Jeremy March is a graduate of the 2000 Upper-Level Latin Institute.
+Jeremy March is a graduate of the 2000 Upper-level Latin Institute.
 He is currently a Ph.D. student at the CUNY Graduate Center, having earned an M.A. in classics at the Graduate Center and a B.A. in classics and philosophy from the University of Mary Washington.
 His interests lie primarily in Greek language and linguistics, Pindar, stylometry and applications of technology in the humanities.
-Combining his love of classics and technology he developed philolog.us, a website and iPhone app that offers an interface to the Greek and Latin lexica originally digitized by the Perseus Project.
+Combining his love of classics and technology he developed philolog.us, a Website and iPhone app which offers an interface to the Greek and Latin lexica originally digitized by the Perseus Project.
 As a former student of the Latin/Greek Institute, March believes the intensive study that the institute demands will have a lasting and rewarding impact on all who undertake it.

 Thom Murphy

-A two-time LGI alumnus (morbi amantior quam salutis), he maintains a Latin reading group with institute friends (now active for several years).
-When not reading early modern French, or Latin poetry with friends, he is probably à la recherche of the best pain au chocolat in the greater Paris area—so far to be found at Boulangerie Solques on Rue Saint-Jacques.
+A two-time LGI alumnus (morbi amantior quam salutis), he maintains a Latin reading group with Institute friends (now active for several years).
+When not reading early modern French, or Latin poetry with friends, he is probably à la recherche of the best pain au chocolat in the greater Paris area — so far to be found at Boulangerie Solques on Rue Saint-Jacques.
 He welcomes any tips.

 Bill Pagonis